When Medical Negligence Causes Harm, Families Deserve Answers

 Michigan Medical Malpractice Lawyers

 If you believe a medical error caused serious harm, our team can help you understand your rights and explore your legal options.
+We represent Michigan families harmed by medical negligence and work to uncover the truth, hold providers accountable, and help clients move forward.

-Experienced Michigan Medical Malpractice Attorneys
+Experienced Michigan Attorneys

 When a trusted medical professional makes a serious mistake, the impact can last a lifetime.
 Our attorneys represent Michigan families harmed by medical negligence and work to uncover the truth, hold providers accountable, and help clients move forward.

-What is Medical Negligence?
+What Is Medical Negligence?

 Not every bad medical outcome is malpractice.
 But when a doctor, nurse, hospital, or healthcare provider fails to meet the accepted standard of care and a patient is harmed as a result, that may be medical negligence.
-These cases typically involve three key elements that must be proven.

 Duty of Care in Medical Treatment